bombchus/z64-music-wiki/docs/getting-started/tools.md

     The **Sample Creation Tools** are required for converting `.wav` files to `.bin` (or `.zsound`) sample files and obtaining codebook and loopbook ADPCM predictor data.

 === "N64 Soundlist Tool"
-    **N64 Soundlist Tool** is required for ripping `.bin` (or `.zsound`) sample files and obtaining codebook and loopbook ADPCM predictor data (as well as other instrument, drum, and sound effect data) from Nintendo 64 games.
+    **N64 Soundlist Tool** is used to rip `.bin` (or `.zsound`) sample files and obtain their codebook and loopbook ADPCM predictor data—as well as other instrument, drum, and sound effect data—from Nintendo 64 games.

 === "Polyphone"
-    **Polyphone** is *optional*, but required for exporting `.wav` files from `.sf2` (soundfont) files; this is used in conjunction with the "Sample Creation Tools" to convert `.wav` files to `.bin` (or `.zsound`) sample files and to obtain codebook and loopbook ADPCM predictor data.
-You can also use Polyphone for other sample editing, before converting, as well.
+    **Polyphone** is *optional*, but can be used to obtain `.wav` files from `.sf2` (soundfont) files to convert into a `.bin` (`.zsound`) file with the "Sample Creation Tools".
+Polyphone can also edit `.wav` files in a few different ways, such as resampling, pitch-shifting, or setting loop points.

 === "Audacity"
-    **Audacity** is *optional*, but extremely useful for resampling `.wav` files as well as sample editing, before converting, as well.
+    **Audacity** is *optional*, but is a powerful audio editing tool.
+Audacity can edit audio files in many different ways, such as resampling, pitch-shifting, or trimming unneeded portions of audio.

 === "Tuning Float Calculator"
-    The **Tuning Float Calculator** is *optional*, but extremely useful for tuning your sampled instrument, drum, or sound effect.
+    The **Tuning Float Calculator** is *optional*, but it can find the tuning float value for a sampled instrument, drum, or sound effect.
+The tuning float value for samples goes inside of an audiobank and adjusts the tuning of a sample.

     !!! warning "Windows Defender False Flagging"
-        Due to the Tuning Float Caclulator being an unsigned executable file compiled with PyInstaller Windows Defender will falsely flag the application as `Trojan:Win32/Wacatac.B!ml`.
+        Because the Tuning Float Calculator is an unsigned executable file, Windows Defender may false flag it as malware (`Trojan:Win32/Wacatac.B!ml`).
 To remedy this, follow the steps below:

         > 1. Open Windows Defender and navigate to "Virus & threat protection".
-        > 2. In "Virus & threat protection" navigate to "Virus & threat protection settings > Manage settings".
+        > 2. In "Virus & threat protection", navigate to "Virus & threat protection settings > Manage settings".
-        > 3. In "Virus & threat protection settings" navigate to "Exclusions > Add or remove exclusions".
+        > 3. In "Virus & threat protection settings", navigate to "Exclusions > Add or remove exclusions".
-        > 4. In "Exclusions" click the "+ Add an exclusion" button and locate the file or the folder the file is in to exclude.
+        > 4. In "Exclusions", click the "+ Add an exclusion" button and locate the file or the folder the file is in to exclude.

-        It is not recommended to exclude an entire folder unless you keep everything pertaining to Music Creation in the same folder; whenever possible always exclude single files for you and your computer's safety.
+        It is not recommended to exclude an entire folder unless everything related to Music Creation is being kept in a single folder.
+Whenever possible, always exclude single files you can trust.
+The application does not contain any malicious code.
+If that statement is untrustworthy, then do not download it.
+And if it is already downloaded, then do not add a Windows Defender exclusion for it.

 === "ADSR Converter"
-    The **ADSR Converter** is *optional*, but can be useful for helping convert `.sf2` envelopes into envelope data compatible with Ocarina of Time and Majora's Mask.
+    The ADSR Converter is optional, but it can convert a soundfont's (`.sf2`) ADSR data into ADSR data compatible with Ocarina of Time and Majora's Mask.

     !!! warning "Windows Defender False Flagging"
-        Due to the ADSR Converter being an unsigned executable file compiled with PyInstaller Windows Defender will falsely flag the application as `Trojan:Win32/Wacatac.B!ml`.
+        Because the Tuning Float Calculator is an unsigned executable file, Windows Defender may false flag it as malware (`Trojan:Win32/Wacatac.B!ml`).
 To remedy this, follow the steps below:

         > 1. Open Windows Defender and navigate to "Virus & threat protection".
-        > 2. In "Virus & threat protection" navigate to "Virus & threat protection settings > Manage settings".
+        > 2. In "Virus & threat protection", navigate to "Virus & threat protection settings > Manage settings".
-        > 3. In "Virus & threat protection settings" navigate to "Exclusions > Add or remove exclusions".
+        > 3. In "Virus & threat protection settings", navigate to "Exclusions > Add or remove exclusions".
-        > 4. In "Exclusions" click the "+ Add an exclusion" button and locate the file or the folder the file is in to exclude.
+        > 4. In "Exclusions", click the "+ Add an exclusion" button and locate the file or the folder the file is in to exclude.

-        It is not recommended to exclude an entire folder unless you keep everything pertaining to Music Creation in the same folder; whenever possible always exclude single files for you and your computer's safety.
+        It is not recommended to exclude an entire folder unless everything related to Music Creation is being kept in a single folder.
+Whenever possible, always exclude single files you can trust.
+The application does not contain any malicious code.
+If that statement is untrustworthy, then do not download it.
+And if it is already downloaded, then do not add a Windows Defender exclusion for it.

 === "Audiobank Templates"
-    The **Audiobank Templates** are *optional*, but are made specifically for the creation of sampled instruments, drums, and sound effects and can be edited in SEQ64 or a text editor capable of editing `.xml` files.
-The Audiobank Templates contain placeholder data to be edited specifically for either instruments, drums, or sound effects.
+    The **Audiobank Templates** are *optional*, and made for the creation of sampled instruments, drums, and sound effects.
+SEQ64 or a text editor capable of opening and editing `.xml` files can edit the placeholder data in the template files.
+There are templates available for instruments, drums, or sound effects.

     ??? tip "Recommendation"
-        It is recommended to avoid using SEQ64 to edit audiobanks and instead use a text editor capable of editing `.xml` files.
-There is a learning curve, however, it will bypass any bugs that SEQ64 introduces.
+        SEQ64 is not recommended for audiobank editing, a text editor capable of editing `.xml` files is instead recommended.
+There is a learning curve to editing audiobank `.xml` files.
+However, editing audiobanks in a text editor will bypass any bugs that SEQ64 can introduce during editing.

 -----